MeritxellC/MeritxellC.github.io/contact.md

 is_contact: true
 ---

-Email: mcolet@hawaii.edu (mcolet at hawaii dot edu)
+Email: m.colet@columbia.edu (m.colet at columbia dot edu)

 Other ways you can find me:
 - [GitHub](https://github.com/MeritxellC)